zarf-dev/proposals/0048-schema-update-process/README.md

 #### Story 1

-As a a package deployer, I want to be on the latest version, but I still want to deploy packages that were built using the v1alpha1 schema.
+As a package deployer, I want to be on the latest version, but I still want to deploy packages that were built using the v1alpha1 schema.
 I run `zarf package deploy <my-package.tar>` and it simply works.
 Fields such as data injections, which will be removed in newer versions of the schema will still work as intended when deployed with newer versions of Zarf.

 #### Story 2